 Businesses in Northern Ireland have VAT numbers beginning with the letters ‘XI’ instead of ‘GB’.
 For example, XI 123 4567 89.

-Other counties have different VAT number formats, featuring an identifying country code followed by a block of numbers or characters.
+Other countries have different VAT number formats, featuring an identifying country code followed by a block of numbers or characters.

 HMRC provides more information on EU country codes and VAT numbers.